What do I need to get married?

 You can obtain a marriage licence at many different locations.
 You both must be present to obtain the licence.
 (If one person cannot be present, there is a special circumstances protocol.)
 Many insurance businesses will sell marriage licences, as well as jewelers!

-To see where else in Saskatchewan you can purchase a marriage licence, check out this link.
+To see where else in Saskatchewan you can purchase a marriage license, check out this link.

 *Note: You do not have to purchase a marriage licence in your home city/town, or in the city/town you intend to be married in.
 It just has to be issued in Saskatchewan.